graft-project/DesignDocuments/RFCs/[RFC-003-RTVF]-RTA-Transaction-Validation-Flow.md

 When PoS receives RTA transaction data for RTA validation, it performs the following operations:
 1. Decrypts received RTA transaction data:

-   a.
-Decrypts message key using its private one-time identification key.
+   1. Decrypts message key using its private one-time identification key.

-   b.
-Decrypts RTA transaction and transaction private key using message key.
+   2. Decrypts RTA transaction and transaction private key using message key.
 2. Checks amount in the transaction, using transaction private key and PoS public wallet address based on [Monero Prove Payment Mechanism](https://www.getmonero.org/resources/user-guides/prove-payment.html).

 ### RTA Transaction Validation by Auth Sample Supernode
 When a supernode in auth sample receives RTA transaction data for RTA validation, it performs the following operations:
 1. Decrypts received RTA transaction data:

-   a.
-Decrypts message key using its supernode private identification key.
+   1. Decrypts message key using its supernode private identification key.

-   b.
-Decrypts RTA transaction and transaction private key using message key.
+   2. Decrypts RTA transaction and transaction private key using message key.
 2. Checks correctness of selected auth sample using payment block hash and RTA payment ID.
 3. Validates transaction key images (double-spent check) in the blockchain, transaction pool and the list of currently processing RTA Transaction on supernode.
 4. Checks the validation fee using transaction private key and its supernode public wallet address based on [Monero Prove Payment Mechanism](https://www.getmonero.org/resources/user-guides/prove-payment.html).